nishanmudalige/TreeBranchModeller/README.md

 # TreeBranchModeller
-R package for the paper "Learning how a tree branches out: A statistical approach"
+R package for the paper "Learning how a tree branches out: A statistical modeling approach"

 ## Installation